Shazz-Designing/ConvertingTime/README.md

 ## Usage

-1. mport the convert_to_24_hour function from the modules.app module:
+1. Import the convert_to_24_hour function from the modules.app module:

     ```python
     from modules.app import convert_to_24_hour